Schedule of Drugs Under New Jersey Law

 • Zolpidem (Ambien)

 These substances have a low potential for abuse, relative to that of Schedule I, II, III and IV.
 These substances have an accepted medical use in treatment in the United States.
 Also, these substances could cause limited psychic dependence or physical dependence.
 These drugs may be sold over-the-counter for medical purposes.
+While Schedule V offenses carry the lowest penalties, a conviction still results in a criminal record that can affect employment and may require expungement proceedings to clear.
 Specifically, some of the substances included are:

 • <200 milligrams of codeine